Inside: Here are 10 puberty facts that will help your son or daughter to thrive (and not just survive) puberty.

 Our sixth puberty facts is about reminding kids that we all start puberty at a different time.

 Let your child know that we don’t all start puberty at the same time.
 Some kids start much earlier or later than others.
-Which means that some boys will be much taller than others, and some girls will be flat-chested whilst others are needing a bra.
+Which means that some kids will be much taller than others, and some kids will be flat-chested whilst others are needing a bra.
 Everyone is different so their body will start changing when it is ready to.
 You can’t make puberty start any earlier or stop it from happening.
 Your body knows what to do and will start when it is ready for it.

 Our seventh of the puberty facts are that their body may change more quickly or slowly than their friends does.